Johanbos/home-assistant-import/README.md

 3. ALWAYS create a backup before experimenting.

-4. Download a [release](https://github.com/Johanbos/home-assistant-import/releases) for linux or windows, unzip and (for Windows) run `Home Assistant Import.exe`.
+4. Download a [release](https://github.com/Johanbos/home-assistant-import/releases) for mac, linux or windows.
+For Windows run `Home Assistant Import.exe`.
 There is no need to compile the code yourself.

 ![image](https://user-images.githubusercontent.com/6775602/177728592-cea4aefe-ebbe-4021-9887-c52806bbfebc.png)